 Pallet rack supported mezzanines are storage platforms comprise of a pallet racking system integrated with the entire mezzanine structure to build up high-density storage.
 These mezzanine structures are installed within or above pallet racking.
 With pallet rack mezzanines, it almost feels like moving into a completely new facility!
 If you don’t want to spend money on a whole new pallet racking supported mezzanine, you can always repurpose your existing used pallet racks into mezzanine storage.

 Pallet Rack storage mezzanines encompass several options such as catwalks, stair towers, pallet drop zones and more.
 Of all these, the catwalk mezzanine option is the most popular.
 Pallet Rack storage mezzanine are generally used for:

-Given its sturday structure, the steel shelving supported mezzanines are not just used to store warehouse products.
-In fact, they can also accomodate a smaller modular office or conference room if you're looking to expand your facility's office footprint.
+Given its sturdy structure, the steel shelving supported mezzanines are not just used to store warehouse products.
+In fact, they can also accommodate a smaller modular office or conference room if you're looking to expand your facility's office footprint.

 Steel shelving supported mezzanine platforms are mostly used for:

 Greater Storage Space: The obvious advantage of warehouse mezzanine solutions is the immediate boost to storage space.
 Scaling up your business means taking on more inventory over time, calling for additional storage space sooner rather than later.
 With a limited footprint inside a smaller building, you might already be running out places to store your products -- This is where mezzanine storage solutions come to the rescue with their elevated platform effectively doubling your storage space vertically.